Parameterized Algorithms for Locally Minimal Defensive Alliance: Introduction

 \section{Introduction}

-A defensive alliance in an undirected graph is a set of vertices with the property that each vertex has at least as many neighbours in the alliance (including itself) as neighbours outside the alliance.
-In 2000, Kristiansen, Hedetniemi, and Hedetniemi \cite{kris} introduced defensive, offensive, and powerful alliances, and further studied by Shafique \cite{HassanShafique2004PartitioningAG} and other authors \cite{small,BAZGAN2019111,Cami2006OnTC,SIGARRETA20061345,ROD,SIGARRETA20091687,SIGA,Enciso2009AlliancesIG,BLIEM2018334,Fernau,FERNAU2009177,Lindsay}.
-In this paper, we will focus on defensive alliances.
-A defensive alliance is {\it strong} if each vertex has at least as many neighbours in the alliance (not counting itself) as outside the alliance.
-The theory of alliances in graphs have been studied intensively \cite{frick,Cami2006OnTC,10.5614/ejgta.2014.2.1.7} both from a combinatorial and from a computational perspective.
-As mentioned in \cite{BAZGAN2019111}, the focus has been mostly on finding small alliances, although studying large alliances do not only make a lot of sense from the original motivation of these notions, but was actually also delineated in the very first papers on alliances \cite{kris}.
+Throughout history, humans have formed communities, guilds, faiths etc in the hope of coming together with a group of people having similar requirements, visions and goals.
+Their reasons to do so, usually rest on the fact that any group with common interests often provides added mutual benefits to the union in fields of trade, culture, defense, etc as compared to the individual.
+Such activities are commonly seen in the present day, in areas of geo-politics, cultures, trades, economics, unions etc and are popularly termed as \emph{alliances}.
+Based on the structure, formation and goals of an alliance, many variations of the problem exist in graph theory.
+A defensive alliance is usually formed with the aim of defending its members against non-members, and hence it is natural to ask that each member of the alliance should have more friends within the alliance (including oneself) than outside.
+Similarly, an offensive alliance is formed with the inverse goal of offending or attacking non-members of the alliance.
+It is known that the problems of finding small defensive and offensive alliances are NP-complete.
+We enhance our understanding of the problems from the viewpoint of parameterized complexity. \emph{Strong} versions of the above problems do not consider the self to be a friend, and the \emph{minimal} versions try to find those alliances which lose the required property in the absence of any member.
+In 2004, Kristiansen, Hedetniemi, and Hedetniemi \cite{kris} introduced defensive, offensive, and powerful alliances, and further studied by Shafique \cite{HassanShafique2004PartitioningAG} and other authors \cite{small,BAZGAN2019111,Cami2006OnTC,SIGARRETA20061345,ROD,SIGARRETA20091687,SIGA,Enciso2009AlliancesIG,BLIEM2018334,Fernau,FERNAU2009177,Lindsay}.
+The theory of alliances in graphs has been studied intensively \cite{frick,Cami2006OnTC,10.5614/ejgta.2014.2.1.7} both from a combinatorial and from a computational perspective.
+As mentioned in \cite{BAZGAN2019111}, the focus has been mostly on finding small alliances, although studying large alliances does not only make a lot of sense from the original motivation of these notions, but was actually also delineated in the very first papers on alliances \cite{kris}.